THUDM/GIAAD/README.md

 tf_slim

-The codes are confirmed to work well under the following environments
+The codes are confirmed to work well under the following environments, however if you properly installed the packages before it shall work well, too.

 ``python 3.7.3 cuda 10.1``